jberkenbilt/qfs/README.md

 ## Repository Details

 A repository resides in an S3 bucket.
-There is no concurrency protection.
+There is no strong concurrency protection.
 This is intended to be used by one person, one site at a time.
 It is not a content management or version control system.
 The repository stores information about the files in S3 object metadata.
 It also stores a repository database that allows qfs to obtain information about repository files from a combination of the output of `list-objects-v2` and the database.
 There is minimal locking in the form of a `busy` object that can be used to detect when the repository is in an inconsistent state.
 If a push operation is interrupted, the repository state can be repaired by regenerating the database from object metadata.
-The `busy` object is not sufficient to protect against race conditions from multiple simultaneous updaters.
+The `busy` object is not sufficient to protect against race conditions from multiple simultaneous updaters, but on a human timescale, it can protect against accidental concurrent use or detect if an operation failed before completing.

 The repository contains a key for each file in the collection with the following specifics:
 * `.qfs/filters` is always included, but the rest of `.qfs` is excluded, regardless of filters
-* `.qfs/repo/db` and `.qfs/site/*/db` are copied to the repository explicitly
+* Files in `.qfs/db` are copied to the repository explicitly and do not appear in databases
 * Only files, links, and directories are represented
 * Directory keys end with `/`, and directory objects are zero-length
 * Symbolic link objects are zero-length